mohammad-khalili-oulu/iotlab_riot_aws/README.md

 This phase concentrated on the foundational element of our project: capturing environmental data through a suite of sensors available via IoT-Lab.
 The integration process and utilization of resources from this repository formed the backbone of our data acquisition strategy.

+## Board
+This source code is used for the two first tutorials "First Steps" on the IoT-LAB Website.

+It provides the following features:

+    read sensors
+    send a radio packet with CSMA MAC layer implementation blink LEDs (red, green, blue) with a 1hz period get nodes UID and match it with real node type and number using {UID: node} table i2c interact with control_node to get time

 ## Sensor Layer